Ten Questions I Ask Brides & Grooms

 Leading into, Do your guests like to dance?
 This question gives me a good notion as to what kind of a party reception we might have.
 If their guests don’t like to dance, then I start making a mental note, as well as on my question sheet, of what I can do to facilitate dancing or if we might shift the main focus away from dancing to perhaps, for example, a lip sync contest in the part of the reception where normally the dancing would start.
 In any case, the question, in some cases, puts forth a possible eventuality that we can prepare for.

 The What kind of music do you like? question is a very helpful one I find.
 This really allows me to narrow down the ambiance of the event.
-Whether it be Top Forty, Alternative or a mixture of new and old music, the bride and groom’s answers to this question allows this Vancouver DJ to make observations and provide suggestions when the couple are at a cross roads in their music choices.
+Whether it be Top Forty, Alternative or a mixture of new and old music, the bride and groom’s answers to this question allows me to make observations and provide suggestions when the couple are at a cross roads in their music choices.

 On a scale of one to ten how important is the music for your function? is a really obvious question.
 If music is not high on their agenda then it usually means they are just maybe having a DJ because it is expected of them.
 I sometimes, in the case where music is not so important, suggest maybe a comedian, magician or acoustic guitar player might work better for their reception.
 It can cost me the event, but I feel it is better for everyone involved if the bride and groom are happy with their entertainment choices.